Skip to Content

 Most people want to know: Where do German cockroaches actually come from, and how are they getting into my home?
 They don’t just appear out of nowhere—they almost always hitchhike in from somewhere else.

-German cockroaches usually come from other infested homes, apartments, restaurants, or businesses and hitchhike into your space.
-They are commonly brought in on boxes, grocery bags, used appliances, furniture, deliveries, and even backpacks or luggage.
+AI Overview: German cockroaches typically come from other infested homes, apartments, restaurants, or businesses and hitchhike into your space.
+They’re commonly brought in on cardboard boxes, grocery bags, used appliances, furniture, deliveries, and personal items.
 In multi-family housing, they can also travel between units through walls, plumbing, and shared utility lines.
+Once inside, they settle near food and moisture—most often in kitchens and bathrooms—then reproduce quickly and spread into cracks, cabinets, and appliances.

 What Are German Cockroaches?

 German cockroaches are a small, fast-moving roach species that prefer indoor environments.
-Unlike some larger roaches that wander in from outdoors, German cockroaches are considered “domestic” pests — they live, breed, and thrive almost entirely inside buildings.
+Unlike some larger roaches that wander in from outdoors, German cockroaches are considered “domestic” pests—they live, breed, and thrive almost entirely inside buildings.

-- Color: Light brown to tan with two dark, parallel stripes behind the head.
+• Color: Light brown to tan with two dark, parallel stripes behind the head

-- Size: Adults are typically 1/2–3/4 inch long; nymphs are much smaller and darker.
+• Size: Adults are typically 1/2–3/4 inch long; nymphs are much smaller and darker

-- Behavior: Most active at night, hiding in tight cracks during the day.
+• Behavior: Most active at night, hiding in tight cracks during the day

 Because they spend most of their time in and around food-handling areas, German cockroaches are a serious concern for both homes and businesses in the Treasure Valley.